 Depending on the model, these brands can appreciate with time.
 If they are in good condition, the older the model, the higher the price.

 The trailer’s shape can also affect the price of the vintage RV.
 The canned ham shape or teardrop design is more expensive than the square-shaped trailers.

 Most vintage RVs are built well and are very durable despite their age.
 Not made from synthetic materials, most vintage RV frames are built with Masonite or aluminum.
 The Airstream aluminum trailer is arguably the most iconic and will cost the most among vintage RVs.

 Vintage RV Condition

 Because vintage RVs are used vehicles, their condition is the most significant factor affecting the price.
 Most vintage RVs have had some or complete restoration work.
-And restored RVs can vary in price if the restoration includes original parts versus simple fixes.
-Depending on how it was restored, it can determine if it is a collector’s item or a functional RV.
+Restored RVs can vary in price if the restoration includes original parts versus simple fixes.
+Depending on how the camper was was restored, it can determine if it is a collector’s item or a functional RV.

 A vintage RV in poor condition generally indicates that everything must be repaired to function.
 Repairs could include: